Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 ### 📈 Big oh notation
 There are three problems with the complexity functions above:
-1. The exact time complexity functions for any algorithm is liable to be complicated because they tend to have lots of up and down bumps.
+1. The exact time complexity functions for any algorithm are liable to be complicated because they tend to have lots of up-and-down bumps.
-2. In addition, these exact values provide little practical application, as any change of computer or of model of computation would change the complexity somewhat.
+2. In addition, these exact values provide little practical application, as any change of computer or model of computation would change the complexity somewhat.
 3. Moreover, the resource use is not critical for small values of $n$.

 > 💡 Complexity theory seeks to quantify the <mark>intrinsic time requirements</mark> of algorithms (independent of any external factors), that is, the basic time constraints an algorithm would place on <mark> any computer </mark>.

 For these reasons, one generally focuses on the behavior of the complexity for large $n$, that is on its asymptotic behavior when $n$ tends to the infinity.
 Therefore, the complexity is generally expressed by using big O notation.

 **Big** ***O*** **notation** is a mathematical notation that describes the limiting behavior of a function when the argument tends towards infinity.
-The formal definition of the big O notation are:
+The formal definition of the big O notations are:

 #### 1. Big O (Upper bound)